TheOdinProject/top-meta/MODERATION/Moderation-Matrix.md

   - Naming & shaming
 - Self promo without permission (ask with Modmail)
   - Do not share resources you have created solely for personal or monetary gain
-  - Examples: "Fill out my survey" (does not help the goals of Odin), "Join my boot camp/program/server" (Could mislead learners), "Why PHP is superior" (unrelated blog post)
+  - Examples: "Fill out my survey" (does not help the goals of Odin), "Join my boot camp/program/server" (Could mislead learners), "Why PHP is superior" (unrelated blog post), job recruitment

 ## 5 Zaps (SEVERE WARNING)
 High severity violations such as: